 Health Tools help you make wise health decisions or take action to improve your health.

 Three Types of Fitness for Children

 Many children show an interest in weights.
-When properly supervised, weight training for children is safe and can be helpful in preparing them for sports and starting good lifetime fitness habits.
+When properly supervised, some types of weight training for older children are safe and can help prepare them for sports and starting good lifetime fitness habits.

 - Have an adult present who knows how to use weights.

-- Be sure that children don't compete with other kids or even with their own past efforts.
+- Be sure that your child doesn't compete with other kids or even with their own past efforts.

 The size of the weight is not important.
-Children will get stronger from weight training by doing the right number of repetitions and sets.
+Your child will get stronger from weight training by doing the right number of repetitions and sets.

 Tips for Helping Your Child